Years 1660-1679

 At that time all the major diamonds had been extracted from Golconda mines.
 It was not until 1725 that a Brazilian source came to compete with that Indian provenance.

 Note that the Beau Sancy which adorned the crown of the coronation of Marie de Médicis was a personal gift to her by King Henri IV and was not inalienable.
-It left France in 1641 and was sold for CHF 9M including premium by Sotheby's on May 15, 2012.
+It left France in 1641 and was sold for CHF 9M by Sotheby's on May 15, 2012.

 Le Grand Mazarin was worn by Queen Marie-Thérèse wife of Louis XIV, then by King Louis XIV himself in a chain and later by Empress Marie-Louise wife of Napoléon I in a diadem made by Nitot.

-Please watch the video shared by Christie's and read the instructive featured post that accompanies it.
+Please watch the video shared by the auction house.

 The historic Le Grand Mazarin #diamond is now on view in #Geneva until 14 November: https://t.co/BV5ooNMJwk pic.twitter.com/ym4zasjk1P